kyduff/kyduff.github.io/_posts/2025-12-19-scientific-method.markdown

 published: true
 ---

-I propose a Scientific Method which has four phases:
+The Scientific Method I use has four phases:

 1. Observe the system
 2. Formulate multiple, falsifiable hypotheses